 Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from the Klotz Student Health Center, (818) 677-3685.

 Information regarding student retention and graduation rates at CSUN and, if available, the number and percentage of students completing the program in which the student is enrolled or has expressed interest may be obtained from the Office of Institutional Research, (818) 677-3277, or College Portrait.

 Information concerning athletic opportunities available to male and female students and the financial resources and personnel that CSUN dedicates to its men’s and women’s teams may be obtained from the Office of Intercollegiate Athletics, (818) 677-3208.

 Information concerning teacher preparation programs at CSUN may be obtained from the Michael D. Eisner College of Education, (818) 677-2594.

 Information concerning grievance procedures for students who feel aggrieved in their relationships with the University, its policies, practices and procedures; or its faculty and staff may be obtained from the Office of the Vice President for Student Affairs, (818) 677-2391.

 Selective Service registration forms are available at any U.S. Post Office and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
-Applicants for financial aid also can request that information provided on the Free Application for Federal Student Aid (FAFSA) be used to register them with the Selective Service.
-Information on the Selective Service System is available and the registration process may be initiated online at www.sss.gov.
+Applicants for financial aid can also request that information provided on the Free Application for Federal Student Aid (FAFSA) be used to register them with the Selective Service.
+Information on the Selective Service System is available and the registration process may be initiated online.